You use the CCH Central suite for all your practice management and compliance activities. How did that come about?

 GD: We’re looking at several other software products from Wolters Kluwer, but I think it’s important to use each one thoroughly before moving on to the next, otherwise there’s a danger that you don’t fully exploit the opportunities.

 We looked at CCH KPI Monitoring as part of workflow management.
-We can set a parameter for something like WIP and get automatic emails when it reaches a particular value, so I’ll know when a job has
+We can set a parameter for something like WIP and get automatic emails when it reaches a particular value, so I’ll know when a job has £2K worth of work on it and department heads will be able to monitor the progress of jobs across their team.

 So you’re happy with Wolters Kluwer as a partner?